upenu/oldWebsite/README.md

 ## Setting up Postgres
 9. Open the Postgres app to start the Postgres server
 10. Inside the postgres server shell use ``psql`` to enter shell, run `CREATE DATABASE upe_db;`.
 Don't forget the semicolon.
+  - To enter the shell on Linux, may need to switch to postgres user.
+Do this with the command `sudo su - postgres` and `exit` to "log out."
 11. Also run `CREATE USER admin WITH PASSWORD 'littlewhale';`.
 12. Type `\q` to quit the postgres server shell.